-Notes within the contents list provide further details on the contents of
+Notes within the contents list provide further details on the contents of individual folders.

 Archival Appraisal Information

 Appraisal has been conducted in accordance with Mudd Library guidelines.